andreaalboni/Distributed-Autonomous-Systems/README.md

 docker compose build
 ```

-In order to run GUI app in the docker container on wayland systems run:
+In order to run GUI apps in the docker container on wayland systems run:

 ```bash
 xhost +local:docker